Benjamín Mendoza: Assassination attempt

-On November 27, 1970, at approximately 9:30 in the morning, Mendoza, dressed as a priest and with crucifix in hand, managed to approach the Pope who had just disembarked from his chartered DC-8 jet at Manila International Airport.
+On November 27, 1970, at approximately 9:30 in the morning, Mendoza, dressed as a priest and with crucifix in hand, managed to approach Pope Paul VI who had just disembarked from his chartered DC-8 jet at Manila International Airport.
 Mendoza stabbed the pontiff twice in the neck with a kris (a short, wavy dagger), hitting him on either side of the jugular vein.
 On both sides of the weapon was the inscription "bullets, superstitions, flags, kingdoms, garbage, armies and shit."

-The private secretary of Pope Paul VI, Pasquale Macchi, reduced the damage by blocking the aggressor's arm.
+The private secretary of Pope Paul VI, Archbishop Pasquale Macchi, reduced the damage by blocking the aggressor's arm.
 In addition, the Pope was wearing a rigid collar to relieve pain from cervical spondylosis, another factor that lightened his wounds.
 Suffering only slight injuries to his chest, the Pope continued his official visit according to the planned program.
 The fact that he was wounded at all was not revealed until after his death in 1978.

 Mendoza was then subdued by monsignors Macchi and Paul Marcinkus and was subsequently arrested.
 Mendoza, who said during his trial "I will save mankind from superstition", was convicted of attempted murder.